dankamongmen/growlight/README.md

 The highest level of structure in growlight is the controller ("controller" and "adapter" are used interchangeably in growlight).
 A virtual controller is also defined, to collect various virtual devices (especially aggregates).
-In the curses view, controllers are boxes labeled by their type, bus path, and bandwidth.
+In the fullscreen view, controllers are boxes labeled by their type, bus path, and bandwidth.
 Below, we see a machine with one SATA SSD, a dmcrypt device mapper block built atop that, and an unloaded SD card reader hanging off USB 3.0: